-Ocean waves and extreme climate conditions have been known to generate oscillations of the Earth recorded contin-41 uously on seismographs since early prototypes by Bertelli (1872).
-These ubiquitous signals have been of great interest 42 amongst seismologists in the last decades with the development of seismic interferometry, where cross-correlations 43 of seismic signals are used for imaging and monitoring (e.g., Sabra et al., 2005; Bensen et al., 2007; Lin et al., 2008; 44 Haned et al., 2016).
-Assuming implicitly a favorable distribution of noise sources, noise correlations in the secondary 45 microseism band but not only, have been used in a wide range of applications such as imaging the Earth at different 46 scales (e.g., Lu et al., 2018; Boué et al., 2013), monitoring the evolution of the crust (e.g., Brenguier et al., 2008), and 47 even studying past climate (e.g., Aster et al., 2023).
-However, noise sources' dynamic breaks such assumptions and thus may bias measurements, in particular, some early studies have shown that global microseismic sources follow 49 a seasonal pattern that impacts cross-correlations (e.g., Stehly et al., 2006; Fichtner, 2014; Valero Cano et al., 2024).
-50 Ocean waves generate energetic signals in three distinct period bands of the noise spectrum, namely the hum 51 with periods larger than 30s, the primary microseisms surging around the 14-30s period band, and the secondary 52 microseisms emitting across 3-14s of period (e.g., Hasselmann, 1963; Ardhuin et al., 2015, 2019).
-53
+Seismic noise has been of great interest among seismologists in the last decades with the development of seismic interferometry, where cross-correlations of seismic signals are used for imaging and monitoring (e.g., Sabra et al., 2005; Bensen et al., 2007; Lin et al., 2008; Haned et al., 2016).
+Assuming implicitly a favorable distribution of noise sources, noise correlations in the secondary microseism band, but not exclusively in that band, have been used in a wide range of applications such as imaging the Earth at different scales (e.g., Lu et al., 2018; Boué et al., 2013) and monitoring the evolution of the crust (e.g., Brenguier et al., 2008).
+However, the dynamic of noise sources breaks such assumptions and thus may bias measurements: in particular, some studies have shown that global microseismic sources follow a seasonal pattern that impacts crosscorrelations (e.g., Stehly et al., 2006; Igel et al., 2023; Valero Cano et al., 2024).